 I was forced to re-evaluate my life on all levels.
 I decided it was time to “fix” myself, it was time to change my STATE.
 My body felt off on many levels, my mind was filled with negativity and I had no sense of purpose in life.
 My former company was in the process of folding and I would be out of a job.
 Initially, I sought the help of a medical doctor.
 After a battery of blood tests and several specialists, I was told that I was fine.
 This really just meant I had no clearly definable “dis-ease”.
 What’s funny is that I was not at “ease” on any level.
 Like many, I thought I could find answers on the Internet.
 In doing so, I was led down the rabbit hole of online health information.
 I thrust myself into some extreme diets and exercise programs and an all-together very dogmatic and narrow minded view of health.
 I thought this “superfood” or that supplement or this guru or that book or this “cleanse” or that retreat or avoiding one food and eating a lot of another would “fix” me.
 I was very deep down the rabbit hole.
 In fact, I was going down a different rabbit hole each week in search of answers.
 I felt only marginally better following this approach.

 I used this approach to get healthy and to change my STATE of being.
 Eventually, I was spending more and more time in the STATE described at the start of this article.
 It took time and was not easy, but it worked.
 What I also learned was that there is no finish line, it is a process and you will need to make adjustments throughout your life.
 The key is realizing how to get back in balance and get back in this STATE when you are out of it.
 I used this approach to fix myself and I wanted to help others.
-I began spreading my message by working with clients, writing, developing products and establishing a holistic lifestyle company called SLVRBK.
+I began spreading my message by working with clients, writing, speaking and starting this website.